opensearch-project/documentation-website/_field-types/supported-field-types/object.md

 `true` | New fields can be added to the mapping dynamically.
 This is the default.
 `false` | New fields cannot be added to the mapping dynamically.
 If a new field is detected, it is not indexed or searchable.
 However, it is still retrievable from the _source field.
 `strict` | When new fields are added to the mapping dynamically, an exception is thrown.
 To add a new field to an object, you have to add it to the mapping first.
+`strict_allow_templates` | If the new detected fields can match any pre-defined dynamic template in the mapping, then they will be added to the mapping, if not match an exception will be thrown as same as `strict`.

 Inner objects inherit the `dynamic` parameter value from their parent unless they declare their own `dynamic` parameter value.
 {: .note }